-Shall record the minutes of the Chapter Executive Board meetings and all General Body meetings, also make available the minutes to all members upon request.
+Shall record the minutes of the Chapter Executive Board meetings and all General Body meetings; also make available the minutes to all members upon request.

 Shall require from the Chapter Executive Board, standing committees, and special committees of the chapter, a record of the activities of said body.

+Shall oversee the activities of the Communications Zone therefore acting as its zone leader

 Chapter Treasurer: